Matrix Biolage Hydrasource Shampoo Review

 The aloe vera plant is hugely ornamental because, well, it’s really hard to kill.
 It grows in sun, shade, indoors, outdoors.
 Can a plant that does so well at keeping itself hydrated and moderated be beneficial to you?
 You bet.
 Aloe is as real as it gets.
 When I was a kid and I’d get sunburnt (too often, stay skin safe) my grandmother would just go right to the aloe plant in front of her house, rip that baby in half and smear it right onto the affected area.
 It was sticky, I’ll say that, but it was also soothing, calming and healed my skin.
 How?

-Aloe is nutrient packed.
-Vitamins A, C and E encourage cell renewal.
+Aloe is nutrient-packed which means that aloe vera for hair growth is steadily gaining popularity.
+In fact, a scientific review of plants used for hair growth revealed that the key component in aloe vera, aloenin, is the major constituent responsible for stimulating hair growth.
+Additionally, vitamins A, C and E encourage cell renewal.
 For skin, this meant me getting my peachy glow back, for hair it means promoted hair growth.
 But, again, how?
 So, back to the nutrients.
-The A, C and E vitamins work away at cell turnover, while the anti inflammatory properties soothe scalp irritation.
+The A, C and E vitamins work away at cell turnover, while the anti-inflammatory properties soothe scalp irritation.
 The pH level of aloe is very close to your natural hair’s pH, so it’s basically restoring all the nutrients that you’ve lost with your exciting, active lifestyle (I’ll give you the benefit of the doubt).
 Anyway, anti-fungal and antiviral properties also assist with dandruff issues.

 The chemical makeup of aloe vera is actually similar to Keratin.
 You know, the compound found in all the top shelf hair products?
 But, unlike Keratin, aloe also offers preventative properties, maintaining elasticity in your strands and preventing breakage.
 All this is to say that while aloe is pumping your scalp full of goodness, it’s actively fighting away the nasties.
 And!
 As your hair growth is increased, the quality of the hair is also increased as it’s given a nice clean scalp to blossom from.